alvasafin-art/ComfyUI-AVS-SSD-ReadAhead/README.md

 ## Who is this for?

-This patch is mainly intended for:
+This patch is mainly intended for Windows systems where model loading is limited by storage speed.

+It may be useful for:

-- Windows;
+- SATA SSDs;
-- large ComfyUI models;
-- slow SATA / SATA II / older SSDs;
+- older or slower SSDs;
+- external SSDs;
-- systems where model loading and model switching are noticeably slower than generation itself.
+- systems using large ComfyUI models where model loading and model switching cause noticeable disk I/O delays.

-A fast NVMe SSD may show a much smaller improvement or no meaningful improvement.
+Fast NVMe SSDs may see a smaller improvement or no meaningful improvement.

-The patch does **not** directly make sampling/inference faster.
-Its main goal is faster **model loading and model switching**.
+The patch does **not** directly make sampling or inference faster.
+Its main goal is to reduce **model loading and model switching time**.

 ## Benchmark